 The administrator can also change the password of a user in the system.
 This may have to be done if password aging is set up for the user or for other security reasons.
 To change a password, select the user by touching the UserID in the list box and press the "Change Pswrd" button.
 Enter the new password and confirm the password.
-Press the "Accept" button to change the password.
+Press the "Accept" button to assign the new password or "Cancel" to exit the screen without altering the current user password.